on Orders $1,250+

 Rolling Papers: A Quick Guide into their history, types, and usage

 Most of your customers who love dry herbs must have switched to vaporizers.
-Others who like concentrate must be using nectar collectors and dab rigs during their smoking sessions.
+Others who like concentrate must be using Dab Gathering Tools and dab rigs during their smoking sessions.
 Where does that leave rolling papers?
 Do you need to stock them at all?
 Well, Well!
 Rolling papers have specific characteristics that make them unique, and hence, they have a dedicated customer base.
 Especially with the cost of cigarettes rising due to taxes, it is a good time for people to start rolling their tobacco.
 Let us get into some details about rolling papers.

 What are Rolling Papers?